msbatal/PHP-PDO-Database-Class/README.md

 // Gives: UPDATE tableName SET ...
 WHERE column > value ORDER BY column DESC LIMIT 2;
 ```

+Update query returns `true` or `false` result.
+Also, you can get the affected (updated) rows by using `rowCount()` method.
+If you don't make changes in column contents (sending same values to db), rowCount() will return a `Zero (0)` value.
+So, please think twice about controlling the results; true/false or affected row count?

 ### Delete Query

 ```php